priyolahiri/Chatapp/readme.md

 13. Open http://yourvhost.com and login using Facebook or Twitter.
 Once successfully logged in, open the mysql db and change the role of the user to "admin"
 14. You are now the admin and ready to rock!

-This project is in active development and evaluation at [SportsKeeda.com](http://www.sportskeeda.com)
+This project is in active development and sponsored by [SportsKeeda.com](http://www.sportskeeda.com)